 The Company's long-lived assets consist of equipment and mineral properties.
-Equipment is recorded at cost and amortized on a straight line basis at the following rates: 3 and 3.34 years (Mexico) for computer equipment; and 4 years for vehicles.
-Acquisition costs relating to mineral properties are capitalized at cost, less recoveries in the preproduction stage, until such time these properties are put into commercial production, sold or abandoned.
-Upon commencement of production, capitalized mineral property acquisition costs will be charged to the results of operations over the estimated life of the mine in accordance with the unit-of-production method.
+Equipment is recorded at cost and amortized on a straight line basis at the following rates: 3 and 3.34 years (Mexico) for computer hardware and software; 10 years for office furniture; 4 years for vehicles and field equipment and on a straight-line basis over the term of the lease contracts for leasehold improvements.
+Acquisition costs relating to mineral properties are capitalized at cost, less recoveries in the pre-production stage, until such time as these properties are put into commercial production, sold or abandoned.
+Upon commencement of production, capitalized mineral property acquisition costs will be charged to the results of operations over the estimated life of the mine in accordance with the units-of-production method.